 Sharpening Your Pencils

-There are many things to consider when sharpening your colored pencils, After all, you have made an investment in this tools, and will want to get the most out of them.
+There are many things to consider when sharpening your colored pencils.
+After all, you have made an investment in this tool, and will want to get the most out of them.
 You need a very sharp point to color fine areas on stamped images and coloring pages.
 Not sharpening your pencils correctly will only result in frustration.
 Not to mention the cost of replacing pencils.